Zydiii/SE2018-hw/hw-1/README.md

 # README

-The repo keeps my road of learning React.
+The folder keeps my road of learning React.

 * The folder *learning notes* keeps my learning notes of React as well as Markdown and Git.